pranithasurya/andpraSDE002/README.md

 ## Prerequisites
 - Use Python 3.5.0 version
-- ake sure the following modules are available : bs4  , urllib.request, json.
+- ake sure the following modules are available : bs4  , urllib.request, json, flask , requests_oauthlib, flask.json, os.
 You can install these modules using pip(linux/windows) or easyinstall(windows)

 ## About contents in folder ./quotes: